List of active policies

 1. Introduction

-Nordic Walking Association of North America ('NWANA') is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, store, and protect personal information in connection with the Nordic Walking Academy NWANA learning management platform ('Platform').
+The Nordic Walking Association of North America (“NWANA”) is committed to protecting your privacy.
+This Privacy Policy explains how NWANA collects, uses, stores, shares, and protects personal information in connection with the Nordic Walking Academy learning management platform (“Platform”).

 2. Information We Collect